helicalAI/helical/helical/models/state/README.md

 state_fine_tune.train()
 ```

-**Creasting a Virtual Cell Challenge Submission:**
+**Creating a Virtual Cell Challenge Submission:**

-Similar to the Colab code by the authors we download the relevant datasets.
+Similar to the Colab notebook by the authors we download the relevant datasets.

 ```python
 '''